Frequently Asked Questions (FAQ)

 What video player are you using?

-We at The DO-IT Center created our own media player that uses the HTML5 <video> element.
-The player, named Able Player, is a free, open source, accessible media player that includes far too many accessibility features to include them all on this page.
+We at The DO-IT Center created our own media player named Able Player.
+It is a free, open source, accessible media player that was designed with the beginning with accessibility in mind.
 For additional information see Able Player on GitHub.

 Are your videos available on YouTube?